movestore/movestore.github.io/copilot-r-sdk.md

 # MoveApps `R Function` Overview
 This document describes the basics to write your own R functions for MoveApps.

-We provide an R Project (copilot-r-sdk.zip.) that can be used as a starting point for the development of your App.
+We provide an R Project [(copilot-r-sdk.zip)](copilot-r-sdk.zip ':ignore') that can be used as a starting point for the development of your App.

 ## How to write an R Function for MoveApps
-It is highly advisory to use the SDK to write your R functions for MoveApps, as many errors can already be solved before submitting the App to the MoveApps platform.
+It is highly advisable to use the SDK to write your R functions for MoveApps, as many errors can be solved before submitting the App to the MoveApps platform.

 First, an R function called `rFunction` must be created.
 ```